 2. Using Power Tools To Remove Dead Grass

 A power rake is a motor-powered tool that has multiple nylon/metal tooth extensions on the outer edges of each blade.
 The attachments remove dead grass from your lawn surface and keep it neat and healthy.
-An ideal time to use a power rake depends heavily on the grass type.
+An ideal power rake time depends heavily on the grass type.

-Diving or tilling may be the best method for removing an old grass variety if there has been extensive damage.
-It’s crucial to dig about 2-4 inches into the soil surface to completely eradicate rhizomes, roots, and other grass components that can propagate in the future.
+Diving or tilling may be the best method for removing an old grass variety if extensive damage occurs.
+Digging about 2-4 inches into the soil surface is crucial to completely eradicate rhizomes, roots, and other grass components that can propagate in the future.